EmAstro/ESOAsg/doc/installing.rst

 Installing ESOAsg
 =================

-This document describes how to install ESOAsg.
+This section describes how to install ESOAsg.

 Installing Dependencies
 =======================